philippebeck/vesan/README.md

 ## Overview

-Vesan is a Content Manager System, where you can find 4 "homemade" packages complementary :
+Vesan is a complete User Interface made from Vue & built with 3 complementary "homemade" packages :
--  Vue-Elt, for the SFC components, as the main structure
+-  Vue-Elt, for the SFC components, as main structure
--  Servidio, for Axios calls & front securities, as the frontend services
+-  Servidio, for Axios calls & front securities, as frontend services
--  Animadio, a CSS library built with Sass, as the design
+-  Animadio, a CSS library built with Sass, as design
--  Nemjs, for JWT, Nodemailer, Sharp & back securities, as the backend services

-Vesan uses many other well-known packages, like ExpressJS, Mongoose, etc...

 ## Summary